Pelé (footballer, born 1987): Vitória Guimarães

 Pelé joined Benfica B for 2005–06, but did not manage to play regularly, leaving in December 2005 to sign for Vitória S.C. in Guimarães.
 At start of the following campaign, with the club playing in the second division for the first time in decades, he was a regular on the first team, but a poor start and a managerial change led him to the bench more often, as he finished the season with 11 league appearances and the team achieved promotion to the Primeira Liga.

 Inter Milan

 In August 2007, Pelé was signed by Inter Milan for €1.5 million, penning a five-year contract.
-He made his official debut against U.C.
-Sampdoria on 26 September in the Serie A, and made his first start against S.S.
+He made his official debut against UC Sampdoria on 26 September in the Serie A, and made his first start against S.S.
 Lazio on 5 December, due to midfielders Olivier Dacourt, Luís Figo, Dejan Stanković and Patrick Vieira all being unavailable because of injuries.

 Pelé scored his first goal for Inter on 7 May 2008, in a 2–0 away win over Lazio in the semi-finals of the Coppa Italia (also aggregate).
-He also found the net in the decisive match – from a brilliant long-range volley – but in a 2–1 defeat to A.S.
-Roma.
+He also found the net in the decisive match – from a brilliant long-range volley – but in a 2–1 defeat to AS Roma.